DevnagriAI/ios-sdk/README.md

      let currentLanguageCode = DevnagriSDK.shared.getCurrentApplicationLanguageCode()

-# Refresh Subscription Details
-if you want to refresh sdk subscription details.

-    DevnagriSDK.shared.refreshSubscriptionDetail()

 # Get Supported Languages
 You can get supported languages for the SDK using this method.
 This will return hashmap of language name and language code